Tunisians Protest After Man Dies In Kiosk Demolition - UrduPoint

 "My father, who was only 49 years old, died on the spot.
 Security agents fired tear gas at my family who had tried to approach my kiosk to save my father," he told AFP.

-The protesters also threw stones and other objects at the security forces, said interior ministry spokesman Khaled Hayouni, who did not confirm the cause of the man's death.

-Military and security forces were deployed "as a precaution" to protect sensitive sites in the town, said defence ministry spokesman Mohamed Zekri.
+The protesters also threw stones and other objects at the security forces, the interior ministry said, while the defence ministry added that military and security forces had been deployed "as a precaution" to protect sensitive sites.

+Prime Minister Hichem Mechichi announced an enquiry into the incident, but Sbeitla residents voiced scepticism.

+"Will an enquiry tell us anything?
+There have already been lots of cases like this in Tunisia," said resident Anis Ouled Ben Jama.

 Inland regions of Tunisia have higher unemployment than the already dire national average, which is currently at 18 percent and could top 21 percent by the end of the year.